Frequently Asked Questions (FAQ) on the PhD program, including application and admission and student life

 Download the instructions manual here.

 Please do not try to rectify mistake by creating a second account/application.
 If you notice that you have made a mistake in your application or you want to make amendments for any other reason, please contact the admissions team.
-We can then reopen your application for you to make any changes and resubmit.
+We can then reopen your application for you to make the necessary changes and resubmit.
 Please note that this can only be done up until the application deadline!
-Thereafter we can no longer make changes to your application.
+Thereafter it is no longer possible make changes to your application.

 NB.
 Please DO NOT reply to an automated email (e.g. an email confirming application submission) to request that changes be made, even if the email has come from the phd.admissions@ista.ac.at address.
 Replies to automated emails are automatically redirected to a storage folder: your email will not be reviewed or responded to.
 In every case where you have an enquiry, it is best to create a new email with a new subject heading.